brian-carroll/blog/drafts/headers-records-custom.md

 We've seen that types that belong to constrained type variables need a header tag to carry some type information.
 But it's actually helpful to add a header to *every* Elm value.

 Having type tags on all values is useful for implementing the equality function `==`.
 Since Elm's definition of equality is recursive, the equality function needs to know how to access the children of each value.
-But different container types have different memory layouts, so we need to be able to distinguish them.
-(This kind of recursive traversal is also useful for Garbage Collection algorithms).
+But different container types have different memory layouts, so to access the children of a value, we need to know something about its type.

 All Elm types can be covered with only 11 tags, which only requires 4 bits.